 Set an example for your child by letting her see you sitting on the toilet.
 You can encourage her to sit on her potty chair at the same time if it is in the bathroom.
 You should also show her how you wash your hands with soap and water every time you finish on the toilet, and help her practice doing the same.

 Try not to get angry or be too hard on your child if he makes mistakes.
 Potty mistakes are bound to happen, especially in the early stages of the potty training process.
 Instead, offer praise when he does something right.
 Positive reinforcement is key in establishing good bathroom behavior.

 After a few days of consistently successful bathroom visits, you can begin making the switch from diapers to training pants, or from training pants to “big kid” underwear.
 You can determine how quickly to make the change by your child’s reaction to the new introduction.

 If your child attends preschool or daycare, or is in the care of a babysitter or grandparents, it’s important to share your potty training preferences with all caregivers in your child’s life.
 This includes the teachers and staff at your child’s daycare or preschool.
 Doing this will make things a lot easier for your child, who will benefit from the consistency and support that she will receive from all caregivers.

 At Carpe Diem Private Preschool, our staff is trained and experienced in the potty training process.
 Unlike many other daycares and preschools, we prefer to base potty training on the individual interests of the child.
 Once the child is using the potty regularly, our teachers will communicate with parents and encourage the use of underwear.
 Our staff focuses on positive reinforcement rather than scolding or punishing children if they have accidents.
 We believe that keeping a positive mentality and supportive environment for the children in our care is important in all aspects of learning!

-More in this series: The Basics of Potty Training, How to Make Potty Training Fun
+More in this Series: How to Know When its The Right Time, How to Make Potty Training Fun